king-azul/game_of_shutl_java/README.md

 In order to not break existing clients, you and the team have decided to add a header which will allow the client to specify the version of the API they want to use.
 Update your service to allow a header to be passed in, and to accept/show different the correct attribute depending on the version.

+# Dependencies

+- `gradle`: make sure is correctly installed on your machine. `brew` can help you with the installation.

 ## Useful commands

 Run tests from command line: